 The food scene in Pittsburgh has exploded in the past few years, with quite a few restaurants in short walking distance from CMU’s main campus.

-Many of these restaurants, such as the French-themed Legume in Oakland, focus on a farm-to-table model, with locally sourced, organic ingredients.
+Many of these restaurants focus on a farm-to-table model, with locally sourced, organic ingredients.
 Others, such as the Argentinian street restaurant Gaucho in the Strip District, are greatly expanding the ethnic horizons of Pittsburgh’s culinary palette.

 Pittsburgh has a longstanding history of philanthropy, with its wealthiest residents making large monetary gifts to finance the arts.
 This is present in the many museums and concert halls that are found throughout Pittsburgh.